docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 >Important
   >
-  >Selecting **Restart** from the Whale menu isn't enough as it only restarts some components of Docker Desktop.
+  >Selecting **Restart** from the Docker menu isn't enough as it only restarts some components of Docker Desktop.
   {: .important}

 ### What do users see when this setting is enforced?